Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition: Related Works

 \subsection{IMU-based HWR}

 IMU-based HWR has been an active area of research for decades.
-Early studies, such as \cite{imu_digit_dtw_1,imu_digit_dtw_2}, employed DTW-based algorithms to recognize digit data collected with IMU-based pens, achieving recognition rates above 90\%.
+Early studies, such as \cite{imu_digit_dtw_1,imu_digit_dtw_2}, employed dynamic time warping algorithms to recognize digit data collected with IMU-based pens, achieving recognition rates above 90\%.
 Later works, including \cite{imu_char,digipen_meissl}, explored LSTM-based models for recognizing individual English characters, reporting recognition accuracies of up to 99.68\% and 79.01\% on their respective datasets.
-Although these methods achieved high accuracy, they rely on isolated character recognition, processing entire input sequences to classify single characters.
-This character-by-character approach disrupts the natural writing flow, making it less practical for real-world applications where writing typically occurs word by word.
+Although these methods achieved excellent performance, they rely on isolated character recognition, processing entire input sequences to classify single characters.
+This character-by-character approach disrupts the natural writing flow, making it impractical for real-world applications where writing typically occurs word by word.

 To address more complex tasks, \cite{ohwr_stabilo_1,ohwr_stabilo_2} employed CNN-BiLSTM models with connectionist temporal classification (CTC) \cite{ctc} to recognize sequences of English and German characters.
-These models were evaluated on datasets collected using the IMU-based pen developed by STABILO.
-Although they achieved CERs of 27.8\% and 17.97\%, which are higher than those of earlier approaches, they marked an important step toward recognizing full words and even sentences, moving closer to practical applications.
+Additionally, \cite{ohwr_stabilo_2} explored the potential of various architectures for IMU-based HWR.
+These models were evaluated on datasets collected using the IMU-based pen developed by STABILO, achieving CERs of 27.8\% and 17.97\%, respectively.
+These results marked an important step toward recognizing full words and sentences, bringing the field closer to practical applications.